 Small and Medium-sized Companies

-Small and Medium Sized Enterprises (SMEs) are particularly vulnerable to failure within the first few years of market entry, as financial investment and time are often very scarce resources.
+Small and Medium Sized Enterprises (SMEs) are particularly vulnerable to failure within the first few years of their Chinese market entry, as financial investment and time are often very scarce resources.
 SMEs don’t have the luxury of hiring a full team of C-Level execs with 30 plus years of experience in China, leasing premium office space or buying market research reports for their industry from powerhouses like PwC or McKinsey, like the Multi-Nationals do.
 Even for Multi National Companies’, their failure in China can be very stressful, expensive and real.

 SMEs get one shot at market entry and therefore, need to focus great attention on correctly and carefully executing each progressive step.